The Best Ways to Reheat Leftover Pizza

-Next, place the pizza slice in the pan, slap a lid (or piece of foil) on top, and turn the stove on to medium heat.
+Place the pizza slice in the skillet, slap a lid (you can use piece of foil in a pinch) on top, and turn the stove on to medium heat.
 No need to preheat the pan — just throw it right on the stove!
 Set a timer for six minutes and walk away.

 After six minutes, check on the pizza — the bottom should be crispy and the cheese on top should be melted.
 If it’s not, just cook it for a few more minutes.
 My slow electric stove usually needs about eight minutes to heat up a slice of pizza.
 And that’s it!
 Enjoy your crispy slice of pizza that tastes just as good as it did the first time around.

 Other Good Ways to Reheat Pizza